1948 Design Sense - Albert Ely Ives' Brilliantly Executed Hana House

 Special thanks to the Gale family for inviting me to photograph and write about this fine example of Hana Mid Century Modern Architecture.
 Stay tuned for a video presentation.
-Many houses I write about are not for sale, but lucky you, this one is.
-It's listed by Hawaii Life Real Estate Brokers and I would be tickled to represent you as a buyer.
-If you'd like to tour the property, please contact me Liam S. Ball RB 808.280.7809 firstname.lastname@example.org
+At the time of writing this house was for sale but alas it has sold.
+Congrats to the new owners.
+If you are interested in property like these please contact me directly - Liam S. Ball RB 808.280.7809 firstname.lastname@example.org

 Garden Hallways separate the private from the public